Do you love reading?

 Look at local magazines or search online databases of magazines.

-And, the more reviews you write, the more experience you’ll gain, the better your writing will become, and the more cash you’ll make!
+Of course, as with most other things, the more reviews you write, the more experience you’ll gain, and the better your writing will become which means you will get paid more to review books!

 interesting I need to get a blog however